mathematica-mpr/sampler/README.md

 # sampler

-Go code for a sampler app.
+Go simulation code for a sampler app.